sunitasen/Leetcode-bookmark/README.md

 # Leetcode-bookmark

 ### Why was this made?
-Leetcode doesn't have the feature bookmark posts yet.
+Leetcode doesn't have the feature to bookmark posts yet.
-So I try saving the posts as bookmarks.
+So I save all the posts as bookmarks.
 It sometimes get time consuming to navigate through the folders to find the saved post.

 ### what it does?
 It adds an icon for saving the post as a bookmark beside the title of the post.
 All the posts bookmarked through this icon gets stored in a specific folder.
 And we can easily access the bookmarks via extension popup.